flass/pantagruel/README.md

 To install them, please follow the indications in the [INSTALL](https://github.com/flass/pantagruel/blob/master/INSTALL.md) page.

 Main options are to use either:
-- the automated install_dependencies.sh script (for Debian systems; tested on Ubuntu 18.04)
+- the automated [install_dependencies.sh](https://github.com/flass/pantagruel/blob/master/install_dependencies.sh) shell script (for Debian systems; tested on Ubuntu 18.04)
-- (SOON) the Docker instance file containing all dependencies
+- (SOON) the Docker instance file containing all dependencies; pantegruel can be run within that container

 -------------